In the last few years I’ve been on some amazing holidays.

 All of the things I’ve just listed are beliefs, not facts, and they can be changed.
 I think it’s important to recognise that (for almost all of us) it’s our beliefs, not our income, that stands in the way of travelling.

-So on that note, here are the tricks I used to save money for travel:
+So on that note, let’s get into the tricks I used to save money for travel!

 1. I set up automatic savings

 Setting up an automatic transfer to my savings account has probably been the best thing I’ve done when it comes to saving money for travel.